VolkovLabs/business-text/README.md

 Panels renders the template for every row in the query result.
 If a query returns multiple query results, you can select the query result you wish to display from a drop-down menu.

-You can even do basic text processing using one or more [helpers](https://volkovlabs.io/plugins/volkovlabs-dynamictext-panel/helpers) inside your template.
+Template support text processing using one or more helpers and recipies:

+- [Helpers](https://volkovlabs.io/plugins/volkovlabs-dynamictext-panel/helpers) - functions that let you perform text transformation within your template.
+- [Recipes](https://volkovlabs.io/plugins/volkovlabs-dynamictext-panel/recipes) - useful snippets that you can use in your templates.

 ### Default content